North Pacific (sidewheeler): Operation on Puget Sound

 When North Pacific arrived at Puget Sound in June 1871, the vessel was considered to be the finest (and was certainly one of the largest) vessels yet to operate in the area.
 On June 27, 1871, North Pacific raced Olympia across the Strait of Juan de Fuca from Victoria, British Columbia to Port Townsend, Washington, beating Olympia by three minutes.
 A lot of money was wagered on the outcome, and the bets were paid off at Port Townsend.
 Newell described the scene:

 The steamers continued racing however all the way to Olympia, Washington and the Olympia was able to edge out the North Pacific over this longer run.
 Even so, with the North Pacific the Starrs were finally able to best Finch and Wright, who accepted $7,500 from the Starrs to withdraw Olympia from the Puget Sound service, and take her south to California.

 Columbia River service

-The Starrs left the steam navigation business in the on set of 1881 and sold North Pacific to the Oregon Railway and Navigation Company (known as the OR&N), which operated the vessel for a year on the Columbia River under Capt.
+The Starrs left the steam navigation business in the onset of 1881 and sold North Pacific to the Oregon Railway and Navigation Company (known as the OR&N), which operated the vessel for a year on the Columbia River under Capt.
 O.A.
 Anderson (1842–1912).